LesleyLai/blog/contents/blog/judgements_and_inference_rules/en.md

 It is equally easy to make this kind of mistake when coding a tree-walking interpreter by mixing the abstract syntax and the values.
 If you are using a statically-typed language, the type-checker will catch those kinds of errors.
-On the contrary, when writing judgment and inference rules, you are entirely on your own, so building a mental "type checker" helps tremendously in writing those correctly.
+On the contrary, when writing judgment and inference rules, you are on your own, so building a mental "type checker" helps tremendously in writing judgments correctly.

 ## Summary
 Judgments and inference rules are the fundamental building block of the formal definition of programming languages,